btkcodedev/analysr/README.md

 ## 📄 License

-MIT License - feel free to use this project for your purposes!
+Personal Use License - Project just for showcase!

 ## 🤝 Contributing